September 14, 2023

 Customer Experience Management Definition

 How do you improve customer experience?
-The straightforward answer is through customer experience management (CEM or CXM), defined as “the practice of designing and reacting to customer interactions to meet or exceed their expectations, leading to greater customer satisfaction, loyalty, and advocacy.”
+The straightforward answer is through customer experience management, defined as “the practice of designing and reacting to customer interactions to meet or exceed their expectations, leading to greater customer satisfaction, loyalty, and advocacy.”

 For organizations of any size, CEM can be a complex and challenging process that involves strategy, integration of technology, and executive commitment.
 Elements of the process range from deploying customer experience management software and capturing customer feedback to developing service training programs and launching strategic sales and outreach efforts.